DavskEducate/Project-Online/website/Huny-B.com/content/pages/sku-1000bbpe.md

 slug: sku-1000bbpe

 ---
-Our luxurious 1000 mg  Hemp & Huny Body Butters lets you indulge in an intensive, creamy all over body moisturizer.
+Our luxurious extra strength 1000 mg  Hemp & Huny Body Butters lets you indulge in an intensive, creamy all over body moisturizer.
 Its rich thick, buttery formula melts into your skin and absorbs easily without feeling greasy.
 Leaves the skin feeling softer and smoother to the touch, with a wonderful delicate scent.
 Infused with CBD, Hemp Seed Oil, and Essential Oils our Body Butter is designed to penetrate your muscles to help with: Dry Skin, Itching, Muscle Pain, Muscle Soreness, Muscle Spasms, Joint Pain, Nerve Pain, and Inflammation plus so much more!

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">